What you need to know:

 Before establishing new health and fitness objectives, understand what you're doing currently and how it's helping or hindering your progress.

 Firstly, record your daily meals, snacks, and drinks.
 You can use a pen and paper or an app.
-This is a great approach to learn about your current diet and make modifications.
+This is a great approach to learning about your current diet and making modifications.

 Whatever your objective is, eating a diet rich in nutrients and low in processed fats and sugary foods and drinks is the key to success.